 Costs & Financial Aid

 1. Program Fee - $3,170 (tentative and subject to change)The program fee covers airport transfer upon arrival and departure, housing, program activities, and transportation to Berlin, Krakow and Gdansk.
 The program fee is based on final student enrollment.
 Interested students should budget for the maximum amount when applying.
 CSUF and CIEE reserve the right to adjust the program fee according to the final number of confirmed participants.
 Prices listed below are in U.S. dollars (USD).

 Please note that the program fee does not include tuition and fees, airfare, passport and visa costs, etc. Additional separate costs required are listed below.

 2. CSUF Tuition and Student FeesParticipants will register in 6 units of CSUF courses and need to pay CSUF tuition and fees for Summer Session 2018.
 3. AirfareParticipants will need to arrange their own round trip airfare as well as transportation not included on the program itinerary.4.
 Passport and Visa Fees

 Participants will need to arrange their own travel documents for this program.

 There are many opportunities for CSUF students to study abroad and continue to use financial aid.
-Click here to learn more about financial aid for study abroad.
+Learn more about financial aid for study abroad.

 Passport & Visa

 You must have a valid passport for at least six (6) months after the date of international departure.
 U.S. passport applications can be obtained at any major post office.
-See here for more information.
+Learn more information on U.S. passports.
 This process usually takes about 4-6 weeks, so plan early to apply for a new or renewed passport.

-Poland is a party to the Schengen Agreement .
+Poland is a party to the Schengen Agreement.
 U.S. passport holders staying in Poland for less than 90 days do not require a visa to enter the country for this program.
-Find visa and entry information here .
+Find visa and entry information.